Fedict/dcattools/README-UPLOADER.md

 ## Proxy

 Use the JVM system properties -Dhttp.proxyHost=proxy.host.be -Dhttp.proxyPort=8080

+## Update search index

+After (or during) the upload, the Lucene search index has to be updated in order to reflect the changes.
+This can be done by the Drupal admin (`Index all remaining content`)

+## Undo module settings and permissions

+For security reasons, the changes in module settings must be reverted

+  * Disable `Basic Authentication`, `RestWS` and `RestWS i18n` modules
+  * Enable `Global Redirect` module
+  * Disable `Bypass content access control` for the `Dataset importer`